Performance Breakdown

 Carpet Cleaning

-Next, we’ll look at how well the Dyson V11 does on cleaning carpet.
-So I did tests on low and mid pile carpet.
-Again, I did most of the low and medium-setting tests with the gates open to see how effective the torque drive is at these modes.
+Next, we’ll examine how effectively the Dyson V11 cleans carpets.
+I conducted tests on low- and mid-pile carpet.
+Again, I ran most of the low- and medium-setting tests with the gates open to see how effective the torque drive is in these modes.

 Low Pile Results